 Place the warm lids onto the rims and screw the rings firmly into place, but not as tightly as you can.
 You can tighten the rings a bit further once the jars have cooled.

 Now, it's time to stand back and admire your good work.
 There's nothing quite like the sense of accomplishment that comes from creating something delicious that you can share and enjoy months later.
-Be sure and label your babies, and include a date.
-There are tons of pretty labels to make those jars standout, and some designed for easy removal, so you can fill them up again.
+Be sure to label your babies, and include a canning date.
+There are tons of pretty labels to make those jars stand out, and some designed for easy removal, so you can fill them up again.